dannymagnus/CI_MS2_Space-Trek/README.md

 11. As a site owner; I want users to be able to find us on social media.
 12. As a site owner; I want the site to be fully responsive and reactive across mobile, tablet and desktop devices.
 13. As a site owner; I want all form fields validated as to not have any empty values.
+14. As a site owner; I want a 404 page that enables users to be able to return to valid areas of the site without using browser controls

 ## Scope